McGraw-Hill Opens Technology R&D Center in Boston's "Innovation District"

 New office brings "$2 billion startup" to city known as hotbed of education technology talent and advances company's strategy to produce results-focused digital learning products

-BOSTON, June 3, 2013 /PRNewswire/ -- McGraw-Hill Education today announced that it will open a new office in Boston's "Innovation District" in June that will serve as a hub for the research and development of education technologies that build on the company's portfolio of digital learning solutions for the K-12, higher education, assessment and professional markets.
+BOSTON, June 3, 2013 /PRNewswire/ -- McGraw-Hill today announced that it will open a new office in Boston's "Innovation District" in June that will serve as a hub for the research and development of education technologies that build on the company's portfolio of digital learning solutions for the K-12, higher education, assessment and professional markets.
 The new office is the company's latest initiative to develop and integrate cutting-edge technologies that meet today's education challenges and attract the best tech talent in the business.
 The office, which will be located at 281 Summer St., will employ approximately 60 people before the end of the year.

-For the past 100 years, McGraw-Hill Education has produced proven educational content and instructional design that is used every day in classrooms around the world, generating a wealth of data and insight about how students learn most effectively.
-Today, McGraw-Hill Education is offering digital solutions that facilitate stronger educational results through personalized learning technologies such as:
+For the past 100 years, McGraw-Hill has produced proven educational content and instructional design that is used every day in classrooms around the world, generating a wealth of data and insight about how students learn most effectively.
+Today, McGraw-Hill is offering digital solutions that facilitate stronger educational results through personalized learning technologies such as:

 - The LearnSmart Advantage adaptive learning suite – which includes SmartBook, the world's first-ever adaptive e-book